Skip to main content

 Illustration of two hands reaching towards each other, against an orange background

-From 2016 to mid-2019, the University of Maryland Midtown Medical Center in Baltimore conducted a literature review and found that “nearly half of shift workers were not satisfied with their wellbeing and 58.2% were displeased with their sleep”.
+The University of Maryland Midtown Medical Center in Baltimore conducted a literature review and found that “nearly half of shift workers were not satisfied with their wellbeing and 58.2% were displeased with their sleep”.
 These findings were further backed up by the Mental Health Consequences of Shift Work: An Updated Review, which said that sleep was so important that its disturbance could be the cause of mental health consequences, and that future research is needed to better explore the links between shift patterns, sleep and mental health.

 There is no question that shift work increases burnout…” - Dr Wickwire, University of Maryland Midtown Medical Center in Baltimore